Main navigation english

 Board members also require:

-• Familiarity with financial systems and risk management issues;
+• Some familiarity with financial systems and risk management issues;

 • Interest in local, regional, pan-Canadian and global public health issues;